500 National Guard Troops Deployed To Sacramento Amid George Floyd Protests

 READ: Sacramento Officials Assess Damage; Senate Cancels Meetings

 Mayor Darrell Steinberg made the announcement of the impending curfew on Monday morning as dozens of businesses cleaned up after looters struck late Sunday.
-The curfew will begin at either 7 or 8 p.m., Steinberg said.
+The curfew began at 8 p.m. and last through 5 a.m. until further notice.

-Steinberg and council members will be holding a virtual press conference at 5:30 p.m. to discuss finalized plans.

 The National Guard was deployed to Sacramento to help distribute food at food banks and protect vulnerable populations in March.